limbuu/serverless-with-openfaas/minikube/MkReadme.md

 $ minikube start -p openfaas-profile
 ```

-## 3. Deploy OpenFaas
+## 4. Deploy OpenFaas
-OpenFaaS can be installed in three different ways(arkade, helm and yamls), we here will use arkade, a package-manager/marketplace to download/install OpenFaaS.
+OpenFaaS can be installed in three different ways(arkade, helm and yamls), we here will use `arkade`, a package-manager/marketplace to download/install OpenFaaS.

 ### Install arkade